How to Criticize (and Take Criticism) Dealing with criticism is a skill every well-adjusted man should possess.

 Always better to prepare with “real” heat versus that artificial variety, right?
 In most cases, I’m totally with ya.
+There’s just no getting around the fact that microwaving foods messes with flavor and texture in unpleasant ways.
 How to Use the “5 Hour Rule” to Radically Improve Your Intelligence and Success.
 A system of constant learning used by Benjamin Franklin, Oprah Winfrey and Bill Gates.

 In today’s business world, it seems like every second you’re not working there’s money being poured down the drain.
 Especially during hectic weeks, most of us just try to keep our heads down, our eyes on the screen, and distractions far, far away.
 But it turns out that devoting just one hour of purposeful distraction every weekday can actually enable you to be radically more productive and innovative in the long run.